tm-a-t/engros/readme.md

 ## Engros Library

-The library is not stable and the API will change.
+The library is not stable yet and the API will change.
 It only works in browser for now, but we will hopefully fix this.

 #### Install